VeroAllo/Homo_DeUS/HomoDeUS/Navigation/NavSelector/README.md

 ### Function Explanation

-- Initalize the actionlib Client
-- Waits for the server to be ready
+- Initalize the connection to node (call `initConnectionToNode`)
-- Sets class variables to be valid (if available)
+- Run in automatic mode (wait goal from HBBA) if `DEBUG_NAV_SELECTOR` is False
-- Display menu and calls functions upon selection
+- Display menu and calls functions upon selection else
 - Returns nothing

 ### Private Methods